Summer School

 Do we have to bring our own computer or iPad?

 No. We do not ask students to bring their own computer or iPad.
-We will have computers available for students so that they can contact their family or friends during the program.
+We will have devices available for students so that they can contact their family or friends during the program.

 How much money should my child bring?